 If you can’t think of questions, we’re big fans of sitting in a bar or cafe.
 Some quality people-watching (and a beer) always gets the creative juices flowing.

-(Note – we can’t vouch for what happens after one or two beers… always proofread when you’re sober!) 😉
+(Note – we can’t vouch for what happens after one or two beers.
+Always proofread your personality test later – when you’re sober!) 😉

 - Eight to ten questions tends to be the ideal length.